mantczakaus/mantczakaus.github.io/pages/how_to_execute.md

 Submit the script to the PBS scheduler by executing the command `qsub submit_test.sh`.

 ## Monitoring
-### Nextflow Tower
+### Australian Nextflow Seqera Service
 #### Gadi, Setonix and Lyra
-Tips on monitoring in the [Seqera's guide for Nextflow Tower](https://docs.seqera.io/platform/24.1/monitoring/overview/)
+Tips on monitoring in the [Seqera's guide for the Australian Nextflow Seqera Service](https://docs.seqera.io/platform/24.1/monitoring/overview/)
 ### HPC
 #### Gadi and Lyra
 Execute the `qstat -u <user-name>` to see the pipeline's progress.